Bridging Filtering and Point-Splitting Approaches for Variable-Density Flows: Angular-Averaged Multipoint Correlation Functions

 \subsection{Filtered energy and correlation functions in variable-density flows}

-We now provide an empirical generalization of the above results for filtered energy in the case of variable-density flow, which involves products of distinct filtered fields.
 Consider a fluid with density field $\rho$ and velocity field $\bu$.
 The filtered energy for such a system is not unique, we list some possible definitions and the corresponding correlation functions in table~\ref{tab.2energy_defns}.
-For the first two definitions, the equivalence between the filtered energy (which are quadratic in the filtered fields), and the corresponding two-point correlation functions is well-established~\cite{Wang_2013,Hellinger_2021a,Hellinger_2021b,Narula_2025}.

-In contrast, the third definition is cubic in the filtered fields and, as prescribed in the previous section, we propose ${\mathcal R(r)}$ to be a three-point correlator.
+For the first two definitions, the equivalence between the filtered energy (which are quadratic in the filtered fields), and the corresponding two-point correlation functions is well-established~\cite{Wang_2013,Hellinger_2021a,Hellinger_2021b,Narula_2026jfm}.
+In contrast, the third definition is cubic in the filtered fields.
+Building on the arguments presented above (which are only valid for a single field), we propose ${\mathcal R(r)}$ to be a (symmetric) three-point correlator of $\rho$ and $\bu$ (see table \ref{tab.2energy_defns}).
 We numerically verify the correspondence between ${\mathcal E}(K)$ and ${\mathcal R}(r)$ for the third (cubic) definition in fig.~\ref{fig3:energy_f3} using run {\tt R2} from table~\ref{tab.1dns_details}.
-We find good agreement between $\mathcal{E}(K)$ and $\mathcal{R}(r)$ with the largest discrepancy near $K\approx0$ where the approximation in eq.~\eqref{eq:corr_filt_p} has the largest error.
-This concludes our validation for the equivalence between moments of filtered fields and multi-point correlation functions using eqs.~\eqref{eq:filter_diracdelta} and~\eqref{eq:corr_filt_p}.
+We observe good agreement between $\mathcal{E}(K)$ and $\mathcal{R}(r)$ with the largest discrepancy near $K\approx0$ where the approximation in \eqref{eq:corr_filt_p} has the largest error.
+This concludes our validation for the equivalence between moments of filtered fields and multipoint correlation functions using eqs.~\eqref{eq:filter_diracdelta} and~\eqref{eq:corr_filt_p}.

-However, as highlighted in the introduction, recent studies~\cite{Aluie2013,ZhaoAluie_2018,Eyink_2018,Narula_2025} show that it is physically most appropriate to study the scale-by-scale budget using the Favre filtered energy ${\mathcal E}(K)=1/2\langle\filter{\rho\bu}\cdot\filter{\rho\bu}/\filter{\rho}\rangle$, for which no obvious point-splitting approach can be obtained, because $\mathcal{E}(K)$ cannot be written as a polynomial function of the filtered fields.
+However, as highlighted in the introduction, recent studies~\cite{Aluie2013,ZhaoAluie_2018,Eyink_2018,Narula_2026jfm} show that it is physically most appropriate to study the scale-by-scale budget using the Favre filtered energy ${\mathcal E}(K)=\langle\filter{\rho\bu}\cdot\filter{\rho\bu}/\filter{\rho}\rangle/2$, for which no obvious point-splitting approach can be obtained, because $\mathcal{E}(K)$ is a non-polynomial function of the filtered fields.

 This brings us to the main result of our manuscript.
-In the next section, we show that the Favre filtered contributions can be written as the sum of an infinite series of multi-point correlations.
+In the next section, we show that the Favre filtered contributions can be written as the sum of an infinite series of multipoint correlation functions.

-\section{A point-splitting analogue to the Favre filtered budget}
+\section{A Point-Splitting Analogue to the Favre Filtered Budget}

 Let $\rho$ be the density field and $\bu$ be the velocity field.
 The Favre velocity $\widetilde{\bu}_K$ and the Favre filtered energy $\mathcal{E}(K)$ are then defined as~\cite{Favre_1965},